-Business Administration Transfer Associate in Science Degree
+Business Administration Transfer

 The Business Administration Transfer program emphasizes the preparation of business students whose express intention is to transfer to a four-year baccalaureate degree program.
 The curriculum of this program is designed to provide the student with a strong foundation in the principles of business administration and liberal arts.